 Justice cannot be for one side alone but must be for both.
 Eleanor Roosevelt

-When I decided to write on this series- I had an idea in mind that, I will come up with the modern takeaway from these courageous women mentioned in Panchakanya to inspire today’s Indian women.
+When I decided to write on this series- I had an idea in mind that, I will come up with a modern takeaway from these courageous women mentioned in Panchakanya to inspire today’s Indian women.

-As I believe, Hindu mythology is created to help mankind, to guide us through dark periods of life, and take life’s decisions with its wisdom.
+As I believe, Hindu mythology is created to help mankind, guide us through dark periods of life, and take life’s decisions with its wisdom.